New Jersey Consumer Fraud Whistleblowers

 Whistleblowers open themselves up to great risk by coming forward about consumer fraud, facing retaliation from their employers such as termination, demotion, or harassment.
 Fortunately, the New Jersey Conscientious Employee Protection Act (CEPA) offers broad protection for these employees against retaliation.
 Whistleblowers can also receive financial rewards under some state and federal statutes if their reports of consumer fraud are proven valid.

-From our offices in Red Bank, NJ, Newark, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the rights of whistleblowers in New Jersey.
+From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the rights of whistleblowers in New Jersey.

 Examples of Consumer Fraud

 There are consumer protection laws in place at both state and federal levels to make sure that public-serving companies are treating their customers fairly.
 This includes industries such as banks, credit card companies, insurance companies, cell phone companies, and more.
 However, sometimes companies attempt to get around these rules, resulting in consumer fraud.

 Consumer fraud occurs when a person suffers a financial loss due to deceptive, unfair, or misleading business practices.
 This can cover a wide range of fraudulent activities.
 Some examples of this type of fraud include:

 - Overcharging, including additional fees or unnecessarily high interest rates.